 Local loading, a second team's context, and the failure modes that matter.

-Push a plugin to a marketplace before testing it locally and you will be debugging in front of an audience.
+Push a plugin to a marketplace before testing it locally and you'll be debugging in front of an audience.
 The --plugin-dir flag loads your plugin directly from disk — no install, no marketplace round-trip, fast iteration.

 A plugin that only works with the author's config is a fancy script.
 The second team is where the abstraction is proven or broken.

-When a required field is absent, the skill must tell the user what is missing and where to add it.
+When a required field is absent, the skill must tell the user what's missing and where to add it.
 Silent failure is the cheapest way to lose adoption.

 A weekly brief that runs to two thousand words defeats the purpose.
 Validate the output constraint, not just the structure.